kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 (sensors and actuators) are always controlled, i.e., interact with the system through 'process controllers' in the following manner:-

-- Sensor to 'process controller': data emitted at periodic interval providing status/health of the environment or equipment.
+- Sensor to 'process controller': data emitted at periodic intervals providing status/health of the environment or equipment.
 The  traffic volume for this communication is determined by the payload size of each  sensor data and the interval.
-These are a kind of synchronous Detnet flows but with much higher time intervals; still the inter-packet gap should be minimum.
+These are a kind of synchronous Detnet flows but with much higher time intervals; still the inter-packet gap should be minimal.

 - Process controller to/from actuator: the commands/instructions to write or read.
   Actuators generally do not initiate a command unless requested by the